-The exact steps of the workflow vary depending on how many samples, GEM wells, and flow cells you have.
+The exact steps of the workflow vary depending on the number of samples, GEM wells, and flow cells used.
 This section describes the simplest possible workflows.

 In this example you have one sample that is processed through one GEM well (a set of partitioned cells from a single 10x Chromium™ Chip channel) and results in one Multiome ATAC library and one Multiome GEX library.
 Each library is sequenced separately on one flow cell.
 In this case you would generate FASTQs separately for ATAC and GEX by running cellranger-arc mkfastq on the respective flow cells and run cellranger-arc count as described in Single-Sample Analysis.